dnsimple/dnsimple-developer/content/v2/domains/name-servers.markdown

----
-title: Domain | Name Servers | DNSimple API v2
 excerpt: This page documents the DNSimple domain name servers API v2.
 ---

-# Domain Name Servers API
+# Domain name servers API

-Retrieve and manage delegation for a domain in DNSimple.

 * TOC
 {:toc}

+Retrieve and manage delegation for a domain in DNSimple.

 ## List name servers for a domain {#list}